qnblackcat/AltStore/index.md

 To add the repo to AltStore, simply select **Add to AltStore** at the top of the page.
 For now, this feature is only available for patrons of AltStore.

 Not a patron of AltStore?
-You can view the repo and download the IPA by selecting **View the source**.
+You can view the repo and download the latest IPA by selecting **View the source**.